 A Notification of Funds Availability (NOFA) will be released and will include the application form and applicable deadlines.
-The 2010 funding for SSP grants is anticipated to be \$1,714,487.
+Additionally the NOFA will indicate any variances in project eligibility, documentation requirements, etc. The 2011 funding for SSP grants is anticipated to be \$1,434,7261.

 Projects will be selected for SSP funding through a competitive process in which applications are scored by a rating and ranking system that includes project need, per capita benefit, effectiveness, cost reasonableness, project readiness, leveraged funds, past performance, capacity, and potential for direct/indirect benefits stemming from the project.
-The highest scoring applications for projects meeting a high priority need as established in Appendix K (Table K-4) of the FY2010-2014 Consolidated Plan will be awarded prior to awarding projects of lesser priority.
-Scored applications will be kept on file for one year and the next highest scoring applications will be funded if sufficient additional funding becomes available through recapture or deobligated CDBG funds.
+Scored applications not receiving an award will be kept on file for one year and the next highest scoring applications will be funded if sufficient additional funding becomes available through recapture or de-obligated CDBG funds.